 Established in 1836 as the first county seat in the state of Arkansas, Bentonville has maintained the historic character of the town.
 Within the city limits, there are 72 historical buildings and homes, including the 1875 Peel House Mansion and Historical Gardens.
 Within Benton County, there are 140 Civil War sites.

 The Walton family has had a substantial impact on this town.
 Founded by Alice Walton on 100 acres of land donated from the Walton Family, Crystal Bridges Museum of American Art opened Nov.
 11, 2011.
 The museum is a premier art institution dedicated to American art and artists, learning and community gatherings.
-The main pavilions house a permanent collection of American art masterworks from the colonial era to modern day, and touring collections from national art institutions.
+The main pavilions house a permanent collection of American art masterworks from the colonial era to modern day, and a number of touring collections from national art institutions.
 Visitors enjoy the collection within the state-of-the-art galleries and throughout the surrounding park.
 A dynamic temporary exhibitions program complements the holdings of the permanent collection and exemplify the diversity of American artists.
 The museum takes its name from a natural spring on the museum’s wooded site as well as the unique glass-and-wood building design created by world-renowned architect Moshe Safdie.
 An innovative building design – reflective of its forested creek-side home and linked by landscaped trails and paths connecting area neighborhoods – captures the interplay of nature, art and culture in the region.
 The museum property and grounds are within walking distance of the Bentonville town square.
 A rare Frank Lloyd Wright structure, the Bachman Wilson House originally in New Jersey, is being added to the property overlooking Crystal Spring.
 After being dismantled it will be reconstructed in Bentonville.

 Other popular attractions to visit are the Compton Gardens and the Museum of Native American Artifacts.
-The gardens are located at the former home of Dr. Neil Compton, who spearheaded the effort to protect the Buffalo River.
+The gardens are located at the former home of Dr. Neil Compton, who spearheaded the effort to protect one of Arkansas’s most precious resources– the Buffalo National River.
 The gardens showcase 6.5 acres of native woodland plants, walking trails and prairie.
 Three Arkansas Champion Trees are on the site.
 It is open to public daily from dawn to dusk, and also serves as an event facility and conference center.
 Located one block north of the downtown square, a multi-use bike trail starts behind the gardens and runs along a ridge overlooking Crystal Bridges.
 This one-half mile, hard surface trail links to the larger city trail system.

 The Museum of Native American Artifacts features artifacts from the private collection of founder David Bogle along with 47 items from the former University of Arkansas Museum.
 Nine rare pots in the shapes of a head or body are among the pieces on display.
 The 5,000-square-foot space is west of the downtown.